 Treat Islam as a fountain of values that guide conduct rather than a system of ready-made solutions to problems.

 Past legal opinions must not subvert contemporary political reflections.
-We will be free only when we can freely determine for ourselves what the sharai is.
+We will be free only when we can freely determine for ourselves what the sharia is.

 We add that political and theological reforms towards democracy in the Middle East must be followed by educational reform as well.
-The educational reform aims to establish and to ensure the political culture required for stable and sustainable democracy.
-Epistemologically, a reform entails the abandoning of the dogmatic approach of religious education which dominates Islamic education in Arab countries (Ramadan 2017; Sahin 2013) and serves the non-democratic regimes by emphasizing virtues of obedience and conformity (Doumato & Starrett 2007; Waghid 2014).
-Education into democracy cannot be promoted by teacher-centered pedagogies of rote learning, rigid understanding of the scripture (Sahin 2016), text-based memorization (Faour and Muasher 2011) and taqlid (imitation-based learning).
-Alternatively, learning about and from Islam will enhance students capacities of critical and reflective thinking, moral reasoning, and tolerance of the religious and non-religious other (Saada 2015; Tan, 2008, 2014; Waghid 2014).
+Educational reform aims to establish and ensure the political culture required for stable and sustainable democracy.
+Epistemologically, a reform entails the abandoning of the dogmatic approach of religious education which dominates Islamic education in Arab countries (Ramadan 2017; Sahin 2013) and serves the non-democratic regimes by emphasising virtues of obedience and conformity (Doumato & Starrett 2007; Waghid 2014).
+Education into democracy cannot be promoted by teacher-centred pedagogies of rote-learning, a rigid understanding of the scripture (Sahin 2016), text-based memorisation (Faour and Muasher 2011) and taqlid (imitation-based learning).
+Alternatively, learning about and from Islam will enhance students' capacities for critical and reflective thinking, moral reasoning and tolerance of the religious and non-religious worldviews (Saada 2015; Tan, 2008, 2014; Waghid 2014).

-Tan (2014) suggests the reviving of Islamic rationalism as it exercised in the work by pre-modern scholars and philosophers such as Ibn Rushd/Averroes (1126-98), Ibn Sina/Avicenna (980-1035) and al-Farabi (872-950) and the Mu`tazili theologians (Tan 2014; Wilkinson 2015).
-Islamic rationalism encouraged Muslims to conduct “a meaningful application of the Islamic teachings to one’s life [assuming] that a person possesses the intellectual capacity and freedom to interpret and assess existing and new beliefs” (Tan 2014, 331).
-Selcuk (2012) criticises the uncritical acceptance of the Islamic cultural heritage and she argues that “theology must be suitable to improve individual intellect and appropriate for the democratization process of society” (224).
-Saada and Gross (2016) propose the interrogation of the democratic ideals of Islam and how values of pluralism, freedom of expression, and tolerance come across the Quran and Islamic history.
-Waghid (2014) suggests pedagogy of disruption which challenges structures of oppression and discourses of authoritarianism in Arab societies through emphasizing learner-centered education and the “willingness to listen to unsettling ideas and unsettling individuals” (Waghid 2014, 289).
-And Saada (2014b, 2015) underscores the significance of letting students reflect upon ethical and spiritual issues from within and from without their religious traditions.
+Tan (2014) suggests reviving Islamic rationalism as it is exercised in works by pre-modern scholars and philosophers such as Ibn Rushd (Averroes) (1126-98 CE), Ibn Sina (Avicenna) (980-1035 CE) and al-Farabi (872-950 CE) and the Mu`tazili theologians (Tan 2014; Wilkinson 2015).
+Islamic rationalism encouraged Muslims to conduct 'a meaningful application of the Islamic teachings to one’s life [assuming] that a person possesses the intellectual capacity and freedom to interpret and assess existing and new beliefs' (Tan 2014, 331).
+Selcuk (2012) criticises the uncritical acceptance of the Islamic cultural heritage and argues that 'theology must be suitable to improve individual intellect and appropriate for the democratisation process of society' (224).
+Saada and Gross (2016) propose an interrogation of the democratic ideals of Islam and how values of pluralism, freedom of expression and tolerance exist across the Quran and Islamic history.
+Waghid (2014) suggests a pedagogy of disruption which challenges structures of oppression and discourses of authoritarianism in Arab societies through emphasising learner-centred education and a 'willingness to listen to unsettling ideas and unsettling individuals' (Waghid 2014, 289).
+Further, Saada (2014b, 2015) underscores the significance of letting students reflect upon ethical and spiritual issues from within and from without their religious traditions.

-Democratization in the transitional societies of the Middle East entails the advancing of a delicate balance between education for inherited and collective (Islamic) identity and the demands for personal autonomy and pluralism.
-It is the dilemma of teaching for unity and diversity.
-Indeed, education for independent and argumentative thinking, respect of difference and otherness, equal citizenship, and the pursuit of the common good are the main features of democratic political culture.
-These components has the potential of releasing Muslim citizens from the regime of truth as it is produced and maintained by a legacy of authoritarian states and patriarchal societies.
-We are talking about education for recovering the Arab and Muslim citizens’ human agency, so they “learn how to think, seek and produce knowledge, question, and innovate rather than be subjects of the state who are taught what to think and how to behave” (Faour & Muasher 2011).
+Democratisation in the transitional societies of the Middle East entails advancing a delicate balance between education for inherited and collective (Islamic) identity and the demands for personal autonomy and pluralism.
+It is a dilemma of teaching for unity and diversity.
+Education for independent and argumentative thinking, respect of difference and otherness, equal citizenship and the pursuit of the common good are the main features of democratic political culture.
+These components have the potential of releasing Muslim citizens from the regime of truth as it is produced and maintained by a legacy of authoritarian states and patriarchal societies.
+We are talking about the mobilisation of education for recovering Arab and Muslim citizens’ human agency, so they learn how to think, seek and produce knowledge, question, and innovate rather than be subjects of the state who are taught what to think and how to behave (Faour & Muasher 2011).